shayan-alimoradi/Ecommerce-Django/README.md

         python manage.py migrate
 ```

-*Before you run the project load data from sizeModelData.json with **python manage.py loaddata fixtures/sizeModelData.json***

 *Now you can run the project with **python manage.py runserver** and this site will be available on localhost://8000*

 - - -